Condom: 1800 through 1920s

+Shū-kawagata kyōtai (Autumn – Leather Phallus Bag), third from a set of four kōban-format colour woodblock prints depicting sex toys of the four seasons, c.
+1822 (Bunsei era), Japan.

 The early 19th century saw contraceptives promoted to the poorer classes for the first time.
 Writers on contraception tended to prefer other birth control methods to the condom.
 By the late 19th century, many feminists expressed distrust of the condom as a contraceptive, as its use was controlled and decided upon by men alone.
 They advocated instead for methods controlled by women, such as diaphragms and spermicidal douches.
 Other writers cited both the expense of condoms and their unreliability (they were often riddled with holes and often fell off or tore).
 Still, they discussed condoms as a good option for some and the only contraceptive that protects from disease.

 Many countries passed laws impeding the manufacture and promotion of contraceptives.
 In spite of these restrictions, condoms were promoted by traveling lecturers and in newspaper advertisements, using euphemisms in places where such ads were illegal.
 Instructions on how to make condoms at home were distributed in the United States and Europe.
 Despite social and legal opposition, at the end of the 19th century the condom was the Western world's most popular birth control method.

 During World War I, the U.S. military was the only one that did not promote condom use.
 Posters such as these were intended to promote abstinence.

 Beginning in the second half of the 19th century, American rates of sexually transmitted infections skyrocketed.
 Causes cited by historians include the effects of the American Civil War and the ignorance of prevention methods promoted by the Comstock laws.
 To fight the growing epidemic, sex education classes were introduced to public schools for the first time, teaching about venereal diseases and how they were transmitted.
 They generally taught abstinence was the only way to avoid sexually transmitted infections.
 Condoms were not promoted for disease prevention because the medical community and moral watchdogs considered STIs to be punishment for sexual misbehavior.
 The stigma against people with these diseases was so significant that many hospitals refused to treat people with syphilis.